PeterMarshall29/book1/jupyternotebooks/basic_ideas_and_definitons.md

 * - `\v`
   - Vertical Tab.
   - Instructs the computer to put a vertical tab before any further output to the screen or file.
+* - `\a`
+  - Alert.
+  - Instructs the computer to produce an 'Beep' alert sound - will not always work - depends on environment.
+* - `\r`
+  - Carriage Return.
+  - Instructs the computer to move the cursor to the beginning of the current line - used to overwrite a line.
 * - `\\`
   - Backslash
   - Identifies intention of a literal backslash